United States v. The Amistad: Applicable law

+However, at that point the case had already risen out of the states' courts, into federal district court.

 The Spanish also sought to avoid talk about the law of nations, as some of their opponents argued that it included a duty by the U.S. to treat the Africans with the same deference as would be accorded any other foreign sailors.

-John Quincy Adams would argue that issue before the Supreme Court in 1841,:
+John Quincy Adams would argue that issue before the Supreme Court in 1841: